Masterpiece (2015 film): Plot

 Yuva realizes that his family has been disrespected and plots to prove his innocence by capturing Boss and his men.
 Yuva captures Boss, along with Danny and his right-hand men.
-Yuva and Bruce Lee decides to record a video before finishing them.
+Yuva and Bruce Lee decide to record a video before finishing them.
 While Bruce Lee is recording the whole incident, Boss admits that he had corrupt cops supporting him the whole time in the cocaine trade and proclaims that India can't change.
 Yuva realizes Boss's point of view and takes up a stand, revealing that while he initially set out to make his mother proud, Now, he is set on making his motherland proud by proclaiming that illegal drugs will no longer be available in local stores.
 Yuva kills Boss and his men in Dirty Harry-style, causing him to get arrested.
 The video goes viral throughout the country, causing widespread support for Yuva.
 Durga visits him in prison and feeds carrot halwa to him; as she leaves, she finally sees Bhagat Singh in her son and becomes a proud mother.